awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-cli.md

 For information about all Systems Manager commands you can run using the AWS CLI, see [the Systems Manager section of the *AWS CLI Command Reference*](https://docs.aws.amazon.com/cli/latest/reference/ssm/index.html)\.

+**Important**
+Beginning January 10th, 2020, AWS CLI version 1\.17 and later will no longer support Python 2\.6 or Python 3\.3\.
+After this date, the installer for the AWS CLI will require Python 2\.7, Python 3\.4, or a later version to successfully install the AWS CLI\.
+For more information, see [Using the AWS CLI version 1 with Python 2\.6 or Python 3\.3](https://docs.aws.amazon.com/cli/latest/userguide/deprecate-python-26-33.html) in the *IAM User Guide*\.

 **To install or upgrade and then configure the AWS CLI**

 1. Follow the instructions in [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide* to install or upgrade the AWS CLI on your local machine\.